 Cucumber Gimlet Recipe

-There are a few things that makes this cucumber gin gimlet incredibly refreshing.
+There are a few things that make this cucumber gin gimlet incredibly refreshing.
 One is that there is lime juice in it.
 That is true for most cocktails that have citrus in it.
 The second thing is cucumbers.
 Cucumbers are notorious for being refreshing and light.

-This gimlet is a perfect warmer weather cocktail.
+This gimlet is a perfect warmer-weather cocktail.
 It’s so delicious but you may want to remind yourself to sip, it’s that good.

 We are a participant in Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites. #CommisionsEarned.
 You can read my disclosure here.